MMuessen/VastData_Interview/README.md

 ***The Code*** - The code was written in powershell (PowerCLI) and used nested Powershell scripts for windows guest os configurations and changes and nested bash scripts for linux guest os configurations.

 [Here is the Code](https://github.com/MMuessen/VastData_Interview/blob/main/PowerCLI_VMArrayLoop_Tool.ps1)

+### Example 3
+**Tanium Sensor to show all deduplicated unique connections to a server - Python**

+***The Problem*** - Sales person sold a solution to the customer which the product didnt quite do.
+The previous sensor was basically a TCP dump but the customer was sold they could get actionable data to prepare for an on prem to cloud migration.
+This was handing them a haystack of data which wasnt helpful.

+***The Solution*** - I took the old sensor and rewrote it adding deduplication, as well as filtered out any local traffic, and excluded ports such as the ones we used for tanium.
+I also added an inbound and outbound parameter which allowed me to greatly reduce the string count on our platform for that sensor.

+***The Code*** - I cannot publish the code but I will show the before and the after results of the output.
+Here are examples of the sensor results in my lab.

+### Example 4
+**Tanium Sensor to show all installed applications by date with Date Normalization - VBScript**

+***The Problem*** - My customer asked if we could track software installs for each piece of software in their environment by day.
+We had a sensor which would display installed application dates but those dates were in many different formats because they came from the registry based on however the software displayed them.
+Because they were all in different formats, you couldnt do any sorting, filtering, or calculating based on those fields.

+***The Solution*** - In order to solve this I rewrote the sensor to first normalize the date.
+I then wrote a second sensor which would only display todays install results based on that normalized field.
+I was able to not only provide them an exportable list at any moment of what had been installed on any day, but was able to turn this sensor into a report to show daily installs over time.

+***The Code*** - I cannot publish the code but I will show the before and the after results of the output.
+Here are examples of the sensor results in my lab.